Raphael Guzzo

-Raphael Gregório Guzzo (born 6 January 1995) is a Portuguese professional footballer who plays as a midfielder for F.C.
-Vizela.
+Raphael Gregório Guzzo (born 6 January 1995) is a professional footballer who plays as a midfielder for Liga Portugal 2 club Marítimo.

+Developed at Benfica, where he was only a reserve, he played 87 Primeira Liga games and scored six goals for Tondela, Vizela and Chaves.
+He also competed in Spain's Segunda División with Reus, the Campeonato Brasileiro Série A with Góias and the Azerbaijan Premier League with Neftçi.

+Born in Brazil, Guzzo represented Portugal at youth level.

 Club career

 Benfica

 Guzzo was born in São Paulo, Brazil, moving to Portugal before his tenth birthday and starting playing football with Associação Desportiva Flaviense.
 In 2008, the 13-year-old joined S.L.
 Benfica's youth system.

 On 6 January 2013, still a junior, Guzzo made his professional debut with the latter's reserve team, starting in a 1–1 home draw against C.D.
 Santa Clara in the Segunda Liga.
 He scored his first goal in the competition the following month, contributing to a 4–1 home win over C.F.
 União.

 On 30 August 2014, Guzzo was loaned to second tier club G.D.
 Chaves in a season-long deal.
 The following 10 August, still owned by Benfica, he signed with C.D.
 Tondela, but the loan was terminated on 28 January 2016.
 His maiden appearance in the Primeira Liga with the latter took place on 14 August 2015, when he came on as a late substitute for Luís Machado in a 1–2 home loss to Sporting CP.